-I kind of can’t believe this is the first time I am posting something about grits, because having been married to a Southern man for 18 years, grits are pretty much business as usual in my kitchen.
+I kind of can’t believe this is the first time I am posting something about grits, because having been married to a Southern man for decades, grits are pretty much business as usual in my kitchen.
 We like ’em plain.
 We like ’em with cheese.
 We like ’em for breakfast, lunch and dinner.
 Well, some of us do.
 I do.
 The Southern husband obviously does.

 Anyway, shame on me for holding back on all my grits-wisdom that I have accumulated through the years, which includes the following: